Automating Kubeflow Pipelines with GitOps, GitHub Actions and Weave Flagger

-In a prior post on machine learning and GitOps, we described how you can use an MLOps profile to run a fully configured Kubeflow pipeline for training machine learning models on either Amazon’s managed Kubernetes service, EKS, or on clusters created with Firekube.
+In a prior post on machine learning and GitOps, we described how you can use an MLOps profile to run fully configured Kubeflow pipelines for training machine learning models on either Amazon’s managed Kubernetes service, EKS, or on clusters created with Firekube.

 In this post, we’ll take that same concept a couple of steps further and show how you can automate and manage the entire machine learning pipeline from training through to deployment with GitOps using GitHub Actions.
 The tutorial makes use of the Kubeflow Automated PipeLines Engine (or KALE), and it also introduces a novel way to version trained models that can be picked up by Weave Flagger for progressive deployments.